 This is an ongoing series, so the book count changes every year.
-As of 2020, there are at least 80 volumes in the series, with 3 more expected in early 2021.
-The reason I say ‘at least’, is because there is some disagreement over whether you count the India Special Editions (which were published by Penguin India, do not have the ribbon bookmark and were not designed by Coralie Bickford-Smith); the leather-bound classics which have similar cover designs and overlapping titles, but are bound in a different material; the boxed sets; the clothbound poetry series; the clothbound children’s classics; the original ‘precursor’ clothbound classics and other out-of-series volumes published in the early years; and/or the reprints with different cover colours.
+As of 2023, there are around 97 volumes in the series, with at least 4 more expected next year.
+I can’t give an exact number, because there is some disagreement amongst collectors on whether you count the India Special Editions (which were published by Penguin India and match the series design in most respects, but they do not have the ribbon bookmark and were not designed by Coralie Bickford-Smith); the faux leather-bound classics which have similar cover designs and overlapping titles, but are bound in a different material; the boxed sets; the clothbound poetry series; the clothbound children’s classics; the pocket philosophy classics; the original ‘precursor’ clothbound classics and other out-of-series volumes published in the early years; and/or the reprints with different cover colours.
 (There is even some debate over the inclusion of The Pearl, as this was a separate commission by V&A, but it was produced in the same design as the rest of the series and I tend to think it counts.)

 Are there any rare volumes?